hashicorp/field-workshops-terraform/docs/slides/multi-cloud/terraform-cloud/version-control/index.md

 ---
 name: team-collaboration-with-tfe
 # Enabling the Team Collaboration Workflow
-## VCS and TFE

 When Teams of Terraform Users want to collaborate and cooperate on code, they need to be aware of several key factors;